Atul Gupta challenges South African asset freeze

 In the court papers filed in a court in the Free State province, Atul Gupta denied having received 10 million rand as alleged by prosecutors and said he was “currently outside South Africa.”
 The affidavit attached to the court papers was signed on Feb.
 8 at the South African consulate in Dubai.

-A spokesman for the National Prosecuting Authority confirmed the veracity of the court papers and said prosecutors would dispute Atul Gupta’s challenge in court.
+A spokesman for the National Prosecuting Authority confirmed the veracity of the court papers.
 A lawyer authorised to speak for Atul Gupta could not be reached for comment.

-Police are searching for Ajay Gupta, one of Atul’s brothers, who has been declared a “fugitive from justice,” as part of their investigation into the dairy project.
+Police are searching for Ajay Gupta, Atul’s brother who has been declared a “fugitive from justice,” as part of their investigation into the dairy project.

 Relations between the Guptas and Zuma, who resigned last week after being instructed to do so by the ruling African National Congress party, are the focus of a separate judicial inquiry into high-level state corruption.